RobertAndion/Discord_Music_Bot/README.txt

 This will delete the entire playlist given with no confirmation and no reclamation.
 Be certain before you delete as it is permanant.

-.deletefromplaylist <Song number (maps with lpl command numbering), Playlistname> --------- This function takes two paramaters, seperated by spaces.
+.deletefromplaylist <Song number (maps with vpl command numbering), Playlistname> --------- This function takes two paramaters, seperated by spaces.
 The first is the song number and the second is the name of the playlist to delete the song from.